-Top 10 Valdai Attractions, Russia
+Top 10 Attractions in Valdai

-78 896
+78 902

 Most tourists associate Valdai with the lake and the national park - very popular places for eco-recreation at any time of the year.
 At the same time, this is a small and rather cute town with an ancient centuries-old history.
 The first mention of it refers to the XV century.
 The city was a palace village until 1654, 100 years later it was transferred to the Iversky Monastery.